Use RegEx to copy text from an email message and insert it into an Excel workbook.

 Use this macro to send an attachment to email addresses in the To line and CC others with just the message and a list of attachments, and the To: recipients.

 Use a Run a Script rule to autoreply to a message using a template.
-Includes code samples to add the original message to the reply.
+Include the original message or reply to a web form-generated message.

 Use this macro to send an email message to the selected contacts.
 While you can use the Email button (Actions or Create > New Email Message to Contacts in older versions) to address the message to the selected contacts, the addresses are placed in the To field.
 You need to select all, copy and paste to move them to the BCC field.